jdriscoll98/jd29/src/posts/introducing-ai-in-marketplaces.md

 ## Welcome to the NextGen Marketplace Evolution

-In the ever-competitive online marketplace arena, AI (Artificial Intelligence) has emerged as the game-changer that startups can leverage to propel themselves into a future of enhanced customer experiences and operational excellence.
+In the ever-competitive online marketplace arena, artificial intelligence has emerged as the game-changer that startups can leverage to propel themselves into a future of enhanced customer experiences and operational excellence.
 Let's delve into the basics of AI and explore how it's transforming marketplaces.

 ### AI: The Marketplace Metamorphosis